 Applying for a Visa in Canada or Mexico

 The U.S. Department of State provides specific guidance on applying for a visa in Canada or Mexico.
-If you intend to apply for a new U.S. visa in either country and are not a citizen or resident of either country, it is important for you to read the U.S. Department of State's guidance on Applying for Visas in Canada or Mexico.
-Contact an advisor at the Office of International Affairs if you have further questions.
+If you intend to apply for a new U.S. visa in either country and are not a citizen or resident of either country, it is important for you to contact an advisor at the Office of International Affairs if you have further questions.